juliendequaire/juliendequaire.github.io/README.md

-# Julien Dequaire - Resume

 Welcome to my GitHub profile!
 Below is an overview of my professional experience, skills, and projects.

 ## 👨‍💻 About Me
 I am a seasoned Principal Online Programmer with extensive experience in network and replication systems, particularly in game development.
-With a career spanning over 14 years at Ubisoft and currently with Invoke Studios, I have developed a deep expertise in building online frameworks, replication systems, and network engines for AAA games.
+With a career spanning over 14 years at Ubisoft and Invoke Studios, I have developed a deep expertise in building online frameworks, replication systems, and network engines for AAA games.

 ---